 ALEXANDRA WOOD, 2017: In her most recent role as Vice President of Academic Affairs at the Council on International Educational Exchange (CIEE), Alexandra Wood leads efforts to maximize student learning and to provide the highest-quality academic programs.
 Prior to joining CIEE, Dr. Wood was a Visiting Assistant Professor at New York University, where she received a Ph.D. in International Education.
 Dr. Wood also managed NYU’s Multinational Institute of American Studies, a six-week program for visiting international scholars funded by the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
 She has taught undergraduate and graduate courses in the Department of Teaching and Learning and in the Department of Humanities and Social Sciences at NYU Steinhardt.
 Dr. Wood holds a Bachelor's degree in Japanese and Interdisciplinary Studies, and a Master's degree in International Affairs, from the University of Pittsburgh.

-KATE MCCARTHY: Kate brings twleve years of non-profit experience to the Council, nine of them in international work.
+KATE MCCARTHY: Kate brings thirteen years of non-profit experience to the Council, eleven of them in international work.
 Most recently she served as the Director of Operations at Limitless Child International, a non-profit that brings play and social connections to India's most vulnerable children.
 Kate received her BA from Colby College and an MA from the Muskie School of Public Service at the University of Southern Maine, with a certificate in Non-Profit Management.
 From the latter she was given the Executive Director’s Award to honor her leadership, academic excellence, and commitment to public service.
 She has also held positions at the Council for International Educational Exchange, MAPS Worldwide, and the National Child Welfare Resource Center for Organizational Improvement.
 She lives in Yarmouth with her husband and two young sons.

 Ambassador Rick Barton